-Many of the provided BOA components currently assume a single opponent party.
-These will behave incorrectly when used with multiple opponents.

-We recommend checking the source code of the BOA components you want to use, or write your own components if you are creating a NegotiationParty.
+Warning: Many of the provided BOA components currently assume a single opponent party, which will behave incorrectly when used with multiple opponents.
+We recommend checking the source code of the BOA components you want to use, or write your own components if you are creating a multilateral NegotiationParty.